How to Remove WooCommerce CSS

 How to Hide WooCommerce CSS with Code

 You can turn off WooCommerce CSS with a tiny bit of code.
-Unfortunately, getting this code in to your WordPress theme can be a bit tricky.
+Unfortunately, getting this code into your WordPress theme can be a bit tricky.
 There are some steps you need to follow in order to do this safely.
-We’ll walk you though the process in the rest of this post.
+We’ll walk you through the process in the rest of this post.

 Warning!
 Please make a full and complete backup of your WordPress installation first.
 In case you make a mistake or damage your site you will need a backup to restore from.
 It’s a good practice to regularly make backups but it is especially important before you make code changes.

 When you make code changes to a theme you run the risk of those changes being lost.
 When your theme receives an update the files you adjusted will be overwritten and your changes will be lost.
 To avoid these situations WordPress has a system in place.
 You can create a child theme, which loads after your main theme, for all of your code changes.
 When your main, or parent, theme updates the code in your child theme will stay safe.